philzook58/philzook58.github.io/_drafts/2021-04-03-proof-production-baby-smt.md

 From the perspective of union-find as solving a system of equations, each left and right hand side is a vertex and each equation is an edge.
 A proof is the subset of equations necessary to prove the thing or a specific rewriting path to get from the lhs term to the rhs term.

 It is a general purpose principle that if a program is figuring something out or proving something and outputs "yes", a good place to look for a proof object is a trace of the programs execution.
-This is true for example in prolog, branch and bound solvers, SAT solvers <<https://www.cs.utexas.edu/~marijn/drat-trim/> (drat is basically a SAT solver trace) and other things.
+This is true for example in prolog (prolog goes down lots of blind alleys, but the ones that succeed are proof trees), branch and bound solvers, SAT solvers <<https://www.cs.utexas.edu/~marijn/drat-trim/> (drat is basically a SAT solver trace) and other things.

 So we need to instrument our union-find data structure with some extra logging information.